-The iron society is a brand with handcrafted pomades run by barber Chris DeSanty from Oregon.
+The iron society brand consists of handcrafted pomades, done by barber Chris DeSanty from Oregon.
 It was a hyped one in the past and nowadays still a valuable pomade in my opinion.

 Chris offers a medium and a firm oil based.
 There’s also a firm gel-type water based.
-In the past, he made the VNM medium oil based.
+He also brewed the VNM medium oil based (same formula as the medium with another scent).
 Last addition to the line was a clay.

 More info – http://theironsociety.com/collections/all